-Stem cells are undifferentiated cells that can be induced to develop into specialized tissue types.
-They can be derived from a number of cellular sources: adult, fetal, and placental tissues; umbilical cord blood; and embryos.
-Additionally, cellular reprogramming of body cells can create “induced pluripotent stem cells” that seem to have the full powers of embryonic stem cells.
-Researchers are investigating how to isolate stem cells from these different sources, culture them, and control their differentiation, in the hope of using them to investigate a variety of biological processes, develop new drugs, and treat a range of diseases.
+Stem cells are undifferentiated cells that researchers can induce to develop into specialized tissue types.
+Human stem cells can be derived from adult, fetal, and placental tissues; umbilical cord blood; and embryos.
+Researchers use them to study biological processes, develop new drugs, and treat a range of diseases.

 Human embryonic stem cell research became politically controversial in the 2000s because some people object to any research that destroys human embryos.
 Restrictions imposed in 2001 on federal funding for human embryonic stem cell research were lifted in 2009.
 Several states, notably including California, made large public investments in this research while federal funding was restricted.